be0vlk/owlculus-gui/README.md

+# This version of the project is no longer maintained.
+Check out the new web app version here https://github.com/be0vlk/owlculus
 # Owlculus

 Owlculus is a Python GUI application for managing OSINT investigation cases.
 It provides a graphical interface for creating and organizing cases, running OSINT tools, taking investigation notes, and more.